3D tic-tac-toe: Marker sizes variation

 Gobblets Gobbler and Otrio, use marker sizes (small, medium, large) as the replacement of the third element.
 Players can 'steal' the opponent spot by placing larger marker at the top of the opponent smaller marker or just simply competing with overlapping spot.

 "Qubic"

 "Qubic" is the brand name of equipment for the 4×4×4 game that was manufactured and marketed by Parker Brothers, starting in 1964.
 It was reissued in 1972 with a more modern design.
 Both versions described the game as "Parker Brothers 3D Tic Tac Toe Game".

 In the original issue, the bottom level board was opaque plastic, and the upper three clear, all of simple square design.
 The 1972 reissue used four clear plastic boards with rounded corners.
 Whereas pencil and paper play almost always involves just two players, Parker Brothers' rules said that up to three players could play.
 The circular playing pieces resembled small poker chips in red, blue, and yellow.

 The game is no longer manufactured.

+Also "Qubic" in 1947 by Duplicon.